2snEM6/BenefitsCalculator/README.md

 **Frontend**

-The frontend, the web application has been deployed to  IPFS, the [Interplanetary File System](ipfs.io) 🌎
+The frontend, the web application has been deployed to  IPFS, the [Interplanetary File System](https://ipfs.io) 🌎

+It can be accessed [here](https://ipfs.infura.io/ipfs/QmVh1oi9fQs6KnhvbVSFoCpWmywdBzWAmGAcu3YzN89C8p/)

 This means the website is not deployed to a simple single point of failure web server, but deployed to a decentralized structure of multiple nodes that host the data.